NZMSA/2023-Phase-2/README.md

 - Have completed all the Microsoft Learn modules as listed in the [Schedule from Phase 1](https://github.com/NZMSA/2023-Phase-1#schedule) for your chosen stream
 - Have downloaded all the [key tools from Phase 1](https://github.com/NZMSA/2023-Phase-1#key-tools) for your chosen stream
 - Can access the [Microsoft Learn modules from Phase 1](https://github.com/NZMSA/2023-Phase-1#schedule) to refer to as you complete Phase 2
-- Have signed up for an Azure for Students subscription using the [Microsoft Azure Sign-Up Instructions](https://github.com/NZMSA/2023-Phase-2#microsoft-azure-sign-up-instructions) below
+- Have signed up for an Azure for Students subscription using the [Microsoft Azure Sign-Up Instructions](https://github.com/NZMSA/2023-Phase-2#microsoft-azure-sign-up-instructions) below (Azure is required to be used by students in both streams of Phase 2)

 2. Create a repository inside your personal GitHub account to store all your work and clone this into your IDE
     - In your repository, we recommend that you create a folder for each part of your chosen stream to store your work for each part separately